reflectoring/reflectoring.github.io/_posts/2020-11-21-spring-boot-elastic-search.md

 ElasticsearchRestTemplate also has the `search` method for searching Documents in an Index.
 This search operation resembles Elasticsearch queries and is built by constructing a Query object and passing it to a search method.

-The Query object is of three variants - Native, String, and Criteria Query depending on the method of construction.
+The Query object is of three variants - NativeQuery, StringQuery, and CriteriaQuery depending on the method of construction.
 Let us build a few queries for searching products:

-1. **NativeQuery** provides the maximum flexibility of building a query using objects representing Elasticsearch constructs like aggregation, filter, and sort.
+**NativeQuery** provides the maximum flexibility of building a query using objects representing Elasticsearch constructs like aggregation, filter, and sort.
 Here is a `nativeQuery` for searching products matching a particular manufacturer:

 ```java
     QueryBuilder queryBuilder =